 OC and UBC Okanagan working together to build a greener future

 The letter of cooperation in green construction research and training outlines a number of ways in which the institutions aim to collaborate, from developing shared capstone projects for students to establishing a speaker series in green construction and smart energy use.
-The letter also outlines the joint commitment to explore the creation of a Green Construction Research and Training Centre in the Okanagan.

 “We are at a critical turning point in the future of the planet,” says Buszard.
 “Green construction research that begins here in the Okanagan will generate new techniques, technologies, and materials that could have national or global impact.
 Through this new collaboration, UBC researchers, working side-by-side with faculty and students from the College, will develop solutions that help bridge the gap from where we are today to the greener future we seek for tomorrow.”